JetBrains/kotlin-web-site/docs/topics/reflection.md

 Here `::isOdd` is a value of function type `(Int) -> Boolean`.

-Function references belong to one of the [`KFunction<out R>`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-function/index.html) subtypes, depending on the parameter count, for example, `KFunction3<T1, T2, T3, R>`.
+Function references belong to one of the [`KFunction<out R>`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-function/index.html) subtypes, depending on the parameter count.
+For instance, `KFunction3<T1, T2, T3, R>`.

 `::` can be used with overloaded functions when the expected type is known from the context.
 For example: